britt-young/britt-young/README.md

 - 💻 I’m passionate about guiding business owners into the digital space through brand design and brand/website development
 - 🌱 I’m currently learning the MERN stack, comprising MongoDB, Express.js, React, and Node.js
 - 👀 I’m looking to collaborate on any business website design and/or development utilizing the MERN stack technologies
-- 📫 Reach out to me via e-mail at brittney.r.young82@gmail.com or GitHub @britt-young
+- 📫 Collaboration or business inquiries can contact me via email at brittney.r.young82@gmail.com

 - 🎖️ Proud Army veteran (2012-2021)